OHS Sponsored Schoool Organizations and Clubs 2022-2023

 Details

-• Must be enrolled or previously completed a FACS class
+• Open to all students currently enrolled in or who previously completed a FACS class

 Teacher Career Exploration (TCE)